SensoringJournalism/HackCurriculumMiniClasses/1_blink/arduino_blink.md

 ### The Hello World of Electronics

-One of the simplest things you can do with electronics is to blink an LED.
+One of the simplest things you can do with electronics is to make an LED blink on and off.

 ## Arduino